DiscoGAN/Dual-Transformer/README.md

 ## 🚀 Instructions for Running the Scripts

 This repository contains scripts for evaluating the trained Dual-Transformer model for seasonal water level prediction in Lake Superior, Lake Michigan-Huron, and Lake Erie.
+It also includes 2-layer and 4-layer LSTM models, Single-Transformer, and Complex-Transformer (Dual-Transformer without MLP) to generate six-month-ahead comparison results for Lake Superior.

 ---